 Yet it’s clear that many of our kids are not on track at all.
 Consider that only 39 percent of the more than 2 million students who took the ACT in 2017 earned college-ready scores in at least three of the test’s four subjects.
 Huge numbers of those who do go to college arrive unprepared and in need of costly, time-consuming remediation before they can do college-level work.
 Perhaps unsurprisingly, nearly half of them do not earn a degree within six years.

 Why do so many of us think our children are doing just fine in school, when so many of them really aren’t?

 Today, EdNavigator is publishing a new examination of this critical question: Muddled: How Confusing Information from Schools Is Failing American Families.
 In it, we suggest a simple explanation: Families tend to overestimate how their children are doing in school not because they are inattentive or disengaged, but because the information they receive about student progress is a ridiculous mess.

-Like our previous paper,, Muddled draws on our daily experiences supporting families in New Orleans and Boston, where we partner with local employers and community organizations to bring expert educational support to hundreds of working parents.
+Like our previous paper, Lost in the Crowd, Muddled draws on our daily experiences supporting families in New Orleans and Boston, where we partner with local employers and community organizations to bring expert educational support to hundreds of working parents.
 Through these partnerships, participating employees are connected to a personal education advisor—a “Navigator”—who meets with them at work or through a mobile app to answer questions, offer advice, and help them achieve their educational goals.